Borrowing Power Calculator

 It’s also really important not to fool yourself.
 Honesty is the best policy, both with your bank and yourself because the bottom line is that you’re going to have to come up with the mortgage repayments month after month for the next 20 or 30 years.
 Living in mortgage stress isn’t a whole lot of fun and the consequences can be extreme.
 If you think you’ll have trouble making ends meet, talk to a financial advisor or a financial counsellor, many of whom offer free services.

-How do I get into mortgage stress?
+How do I get out of mortgage stress?

 How do you know if you’re suffering from mortgage stress?
 Well, mortgage stress occurs when a household has to devote at least 30 per cent of its pre-tax household income to paying off its mortgage.